 - The group will meet at the lobby of Baghdad hotel to discuss tour itinerary and to meet your fellow travellers and YPT guide.

 - Explore Firdos Square – named after the Persian word “paradise”, this was the very square where the Coalition forces toppled Saddam’s statue in 2003.

 - We begin the tour by visiting Al-Mutanabbi street located near the old quarter – this particular street is well known for bookselling and has often been referred to as the very heart of the Baghdad literacy and intellectual community.

-- Visit the incredible and well renovated Al – Mustansariya School – this is commonly known as the > oldest school in the world. > - Walk through the adjoining copper market.
-A wonderful place for souvenirs and photography > - Visit the Iraq Museum which contains precious relics from the Mesopotamian, Persian and Islamic > civilization.
-The museum was looted during and after the 2003 Invasion of Iraq but despite > international efforts, only some of the stolen artefacts have been returned.
+- Visit the incredible and well renovated Al – Mustansariya School – this is commonly known as the oldest school in the world.

+- Walk through the adjoining Al Safafeer copper market.
+First opened in the 800s, it is the oldest continuously operated market in the world.
+A wonderful place for souvenirs and photography.

+- Visit the Iraq Museum which contains precious relics from the Mesopotamian, Persian and Islamic civilization.
+The museum was looted during and after the 2003 Invasion of Iraq but despite international efforts, only some of the stolen artefacts have been returned.

 - Lunch break in town to try local popular Iraqi dishes such as Kubba and Manti